zmalone/chef-web-docs/source/manage-a-web-app/rhel/index.md

 * be able to use attributes to create reusable Chef cookbooks that enable you to build more complex systems.
 * be more productive by using community cookbooks from Chef Supermarket to perform common tasks.
+* be able to use encrypted data bags to protect sensitive data.
 * know how to use tools such as Berkshelf to resolve dependencies among your cookbooks.

 You'll get started by setting up your workstation, a Chef server, and a node to manage.